 There are many physical and psychological factors that increase the likelihood of painful periods:

-- Emotional stress: According to a study chances of painful periods are more common in women with a high level of stress.
+Emotional stress: According to a study chance of painful periods are more common in women with a high level of stress.

 Medication for Menstrual Cramps